vitorfreitas/dotfiles/README.md

 # Vitor's dotfiles

-This repo contains my personal dotfiles.
+This repo contains my personal set of dotfiles.
 Always WIP.

-I've created [this](git@github.com:vitorfreitas/vimfiles.git) before containing my vimfiles.
-Here I'm using git submodules to point to that repo.

 ## Usage

-Clone this repo and run `git submodule update --init --recursive` to pull files from `/nvim` and `/tmux` submodules.
+Clone this repo and run `./run.sh`.
+I use macOS and arch linux, so the configs here are meant to work on those environments.